Aircraft in fiction: P-40 Warhawk

 In the 1942 John Wayne film Flying Tigers, real Curtiss P-40 Warhawks are featured.
 The New York Times critic called the P-40s "the true stars" of the film.
 Republic Studios also built replicas for the film due to material shortages during the war.
 These can be identified by the fairings hiding the cylinder heads of the automotive V-8 engines installed in them, and the lack of elevators on the horizontal stabilizer.

-Future US President Ronald Reagan appears in the Recognition of the Japanese Zero Fighter (training film, 1942) as a young pilot learning to recognize the difference between a P-40 and a Japanese Zero.
-In this film Reagan mistakes a friend's P-40 for a Japanese Zero and tries to shoot it down.
-In the end, Reagan gets a chance to shoot down a real Zero.

-A P-40 featured in the 1973 made-for-TV film Death Race (also known as State of Division) which starred Lloyd Bridges and Doug McClure.
-The film featured a damaged Allied fighter, unable to take off but still able to taxi, being pursued across North Africa by a German tank.

 P-47 Thunderbolt

-Steve Earle's 1988 song "Johnny Come Lately" from the album Copperhead Road is about an American P-47 pilot in World War II; it contains a verse "My P-47 is a pretty good ship.
-She took a round comin' cross the channel last trip."

-Modified T-6 Texans depicted P-47s in the 1977 film A Bridge Too Far.
+Modified T-6 Texans depicted Republic P-47 Thunderbolts in the 1977 film A Bridge Too Far.